Leather and fabric

 Type 2 Medium Range leather

 This is a full-grain leather type.
 This is treated with vegetable oils to make the substrate darker in color, dyed through and through with aniline dyes (pigments).
 At the last processing stage in the tannery, beeswax is rolled over the grain of the leather.
 By using this leather it will become lighter in color over time.
 By tightening and using this leather it will become lighter in color over time.
 We do not recommend placement in direct (sun / uv) light.
-Prices for the new Chesterfields in this range have an additional price of 17%.
+This leather has a surcharge compared to the Antique range.

 Type 2 Medium Range car-quality leather

 We also call this leather a car quality because it is often used here.
 Fixed colorful variants that are easy to clean.
 Do you want to know if this type of leather is suitable for your Chesterfield?
 Ask us!
 Almost all colors of the rainbow are available!
-Prices for the new Chesterfields in this range have an additional price of 17%.
+This leather has a surcharge compared to the Antique range.

 Type 3 Luxery range Brazilian leather

 The premium Range Brazilian leather is extra thick cow leather and can of course also be used on our entire new Chesterfields.
 Robust, versatile with a beautiful reflection in case of day and artificial light.
 In terms of color, there are different variants to choose from.
 The two-tone finish has a lighter underlay that becomes lighter in color on heavily used parts.
 Ideally suited to get the lived, loved atmosphere on the Chesterfield.
-Prices for the new Chesterfields to be ordered have an additional cost of 22% in this range.
+This leather has a surcharge compared to the Antique range.